Showing posts with label Todmorden. Show all posts

 The frontage isn't just aesthetically pleasing; it's a window into the town's soul.
 Imagine grand balls held in the opulent ballroom, the echo of justice served in the former magistrate's court, and the countless community events that have brought laughter and life to these walls.
 Every scratch, every detail, whispers untold stories of the people who have walked these steps and made Todmorden what it is today.

-The pictures below were taken on the 6th January 2024 with a Nikon d3300, they can also be seen on Clickasnap by clicking any of them(opens in another window).
+The pictures were taken on the 6th January 2024 with a Nikon d3300, clicking any of them should open a link in another window to my Colin Green Photography store on Zazzle.

 All the pictures remain the copyright of Colin Green.